-Are you getting the “we can’t find your camera error code 0xA00F4244(0xC00D36D5).”
+Are you getting the “we can’t find your camera error code 0xA00F4244(0xC00D36D5)?”
 When you try to access the integrated camera from an app on your MSI laptop?
 It means that the app is unable to access and use the camera.
 In most cases, users start getting the error after a Windows update.

-The issue may also be triggered by wrong camera app settings, outdated/ corrupted drivers or simply because the camera is not enabled.
+The issue may also be triggered by wrong camera app settings, outdated/ corrupted drivers, or simply because the camera is not enabled.
 Depending on the cause, different methods may be used to fix the problem, ranging from enabling the camera to driver update on the MSI laptop.

-Throughout this guide, you will learn some of the most effective methods you can use to fix error code 0xA00F4244 on your MSI laptop.
+Throughout this guide, you will learn some of the most effective methods you can use to fix the error code 0xA00F4244 on your MSI laptop.

 To begin with, you should turn the built-in camera on using the Fn + F6 keyboard shortcut or from the settings menu.
 If not already configured, you need to allow apps on your notebook to access and use the MSI laptop built-in camera.

 In extreme cases, you may need to reset the webcam, update device drivers or just roll back the software to a version that previously worked.
 Learn how to accomplish all these and more through the steps described in this guide.